trondhumbor/Mediaserver/README.md

 =============

 #### Introduction
-A mediaserver with a NodeJS + MongoDB backend and a HTML + JavaScript frontend.
+A mediaserver with a Node.js + MongoDB backend and a HTML + JavaScript frontend.

 #### Dependencies
-Read the importstatements in the code.
+The mediaserver relies on the following thirdparty packages

+* mongodb
+* musicmetadata